 Choose your Project Management Career Track

-The master's degree program allows you to tailor the curriculum to match your interests and professional goals.
-For your final two courses you may choose 6 credits from the following options:
+The master's degree program allows you to tailor the curriculum to match your personal interests and professional goals.
+You may choose 6 credits in electives from topical areas such as:

 - supply chain management